-A centres the ball.
-B runs back from position 1 to position 2, and then dribbles between \mathbf{p} and \mathbf{E} and scores.
-B is off-side because he is in front of the ball and he had not two opponents between him and the goal-line at the moment the ball was played by \mathbf{A} .
+${\bf A}$ centres the ball. ${\bf B}$ runs back from position 1 to position 2, and then dribbles between ${\bf Y}$ and ${\bf Z}$ and scores.

+B is off-side because he is in front of the ball and he had not two opponents between him and the goal-line at the moment the ball was played by A.

-Running back for ball (continued)
+Running back for the ball (continued)

 A makes a high shot at goal, and the wind and screw carry the ball back.
 B runs from position 1 to position 2 and scores.

 B is off-side because he is in front of the ball and he had not two opponents between him and the goal-line at the moment the ball was played by A.

-Shot at goal returned by goalkeeper C
+Shot at goal returned by goalkeeper (x)

 A shoots at goal.
-The ball is played by C and B obtains possession, but slips and passes the ball to F who scores.
-F is off-side because he is in front of B, and when the ball was passed by B he had not two opponents between him and the goal-line.
+The ball is played by X and B obtains possession.

+B is off-side because he was in front of A when the ball was played by A and B did not have two opponents between him and the goal-line.